-Recommended Practices for Safeguarding Access to Confidential Data#
+Recommended Practices for Safeguarding Access to Confidential Data

 If the researcher demonstrates that he or she is unable to comply with any of the requirements below, the researcher may request an exception from these requirements.
-An exception will only be granted if the researcher can demonstrate that adequate alternative measures have been taken to minimize risks so as to justify the exception.
+An exception will only be granted if the researcher can demonstrate that adequate alternative measures have been taken to minimize risks to justify the exception.

-- Researchers must state whether data/samples will be destroyed or returned as soon as it is no longer needed for the research
+- Researchers must state whether data/samples will be destroyed or returned as soon as it is no longer needed for the research.

 - Researchers must provide proof of destruction to OSHPD certifying data has been destroyed or returned.